x

 After the Governor's Nuclear Advisory Council's Jim Little visited the site in September, a report he and Council Chair Rick Lee authored said that the site is in "excellent condition," and "other than some overgrowth there is no apparent degradation of grade or access to facilities."

-The failure of the project forced ratepayers to foot the $9 billion bill under the Base Load Review Act, which allowed utilities to raise rates for a project ahead of its construction.
-Many South Carolinians are still paying for the costs of the project through their monthly utility bills, which never generated a watt of power.
+The project's failure forced ratepayers to foot the $9 billion bill under the Base Load Review Act, which allowed utilities to raise rates for a project ahead of its construction.
+Many South Carolinians are still paying for the project's costs through their monthly utility bills despite it never generating a watt of power.

 "There is a legitimate need for energy that's real," said Lynn Teague, VP of Issues and Action of the League of Women Voters of South Carolina.
 "They don't deserve a profit if they ask us to take the risk.
 And we're not willing.
 I think most of us are not willing to take a risk again."

-Dominion and Santee Cooper would need authorization on a joint-partnership, like the one required for both the Candadys facility and the VC Summer Site.
+Dominion and Santee Cooper would need authorization for a joint partnership, like the one required for the Canadys facility and the VC Summer Site.

 But Dominion and Santee Cooper are steering clear of any association with the site for now.